 If you've decided to try internet dating after your divorce, the best place to begin is by writing your online dating profile.
 There is actually an art to writing a good profile that generates the right kind of click.
 It's similar to how a good resume gets you noticed so you get an interview.

 The following excerpt from "The Boomer's Guide to Online Dating" will help get you started on the right foot.
-If you're just starting out with online dating, visit the #1 Dating Site Match.com - View Pics for Free to get a feel for how everything works.
+If you're just starting out with online dating, visit Match.com - where you can Find Singles Near You for FREE to get a feel for how everything works.

 The opening profile is your first and perhaps most important dating tool.
 Learn how to avoid the mistakes made by 90 percent of searchers and create a profile that captures your strong points and stands out from the crowd.

 Every word counts in your opener, including your user name.
 Save Susan6134for your office or home computer.
 Your dating "handle" should be anonymous yet descriptive.
 One study of perceptions in cyberspace demonstrated that selective nicknames or handles influence the impressions others develop of the person using them.
 These little words count!